mrwolfyu/Cisco_CUBE_SIP_to_Telco/README.md

 ## Solution 1

-Based on this example it is needed to get To filed and copy it to RequestURI.
-On newer IOS version it can be done using sip profiles and on older version TCL script is needed (Solution 2).
+Based on this example it is needed to get _To_ filed and copy it to _RequestURI_.
+On newer IOS version it can be done using sip profiles and on older IOS versions TCL script is needed (Solution 2).

 ```